RowleyGroup/covalent-classifier/README.md

 By default, `GCNII` model is used.
 You can modifiy which model to use to produce the heatmap by modifying the argument in `make_gradcam_heatmap` of `models/graph/gradcam.py` module, or by training your own model.

+# ProteinReactiveDB
+Dataset built for this project can be found under `data/InChI_all/training_data_all.csv`.
+The `data` folder also includes structures excluded from various public databases used to build ProteinReactiveDB, as well as the test data grouped by type of structure.

 # Reference